ajpierce/pi_alarm/README.md

 ## Step 9: Enjoy!
 Plug your light into the PowerSwitch Tail, and the PST and Alarm into a couple of outlets.
 You're done!

+## Changing the Appearance
+Mushy love notes to a woman you don't know not your design aesthetic?
+No problem!

+`app/templates/index.html` is where you can shorten the text to something practical.

+`app/static/css/alarm.less` is the LESS file that compiles to `app/static/css/alarm.css`, in which you may adjust the color scheme to something less purple.

+Finally, if you like the random messages that appear in the header, you can make your own by editing `config.py`.
+If you'd prefer not to have them, remove the tag from `app/templates/footer.html`.